First published 2011; updated 2019

-Libraries play a pivotal role in the communities they serve, providing free access to information to support lifelong learning, research and study, preserving cultural heritage and championing freedom of expression and ideas.
+Libraries play a pivotal role in the communities they serve, providing free access to information to support lifelong learning, recreation, research and study; preserving cultural heritage and championing freedom of expression and ideas.
 NSLA is fully committed, through ongoing initiatives, to expand access to our collections and to support the efforts of those who seek to make access to information more open to stimulate creativity and innovation.

 Creative Commons provides a set of licences to help creators easily identify how others may use their work legally, releasing some rights, while retaining others.
 Creative Commons bridges the gap between the 'all rights reserved' function of copyright and the 'no rights reserved' function of the public domain by creating a 'some rights reserved' environment.

 Creative Commons licences empower creators to positively express how their creative works may be used by others and facilitate long term access and re-use of creative works.

 Creative Commons licences have been adopted by individuals, private sector organisations, universities and governments, and millions of works worldwide are now licensed using Creative Commons licenses.
 The Australian government has shown leadership in their support of Creative Commons licensing for public sector information in the Australian Government intellectual property rules.